sushant347/project/README.md

 ## Repository Structure

-Each student must create a folder using their **Roll Number** and organize their lab submissions in the following structure:
+Each student must create a folder using their **Name** and organize their lab submissions in the following structure:

 ```
 /<Your-Name>